 Miss Party sees lots of inspiration for entertaining when she travels abroad, but she’s just as often inspired in her own backyard.
-The all-American Seven Layer/Magic/Hello Dolly Bar (same recipe but goes by different names) is one of those classic, throw-back recipes that reminds her how wonderful the right ingredients taste together.
+The all-American Seven Layer/Magic/Hello Dolly Bars (same recipe but goes by different names) are one of those classic, throw-back recipes that reminds her how wonderful the right flavors taste together.

 On a snowy afternoon at the Black Cap Cafe in Stowe, Vermont, Miss Party enjoyed a decadent Seven Layer Bar with her Cappuccino.
 That yummy square of deliciousness took her right back to her childhood.
 She can’t remember the last time she had something with butterscotch in it and can Miss Party just say, she’s never met a bar-type cookie she didn’t love! :)

 These bars are ridiculously easy to make, which makes them a perfect recipe to make with kids, or for kids (nuts can be omitted).
 Of course, don’t think for a second the big kids (teens and adults) won’t go back for seconds or thirds!
 Trust Miss Party, those bars will be the hit of the dessert buffet!
 Perfect retro dessert sweet to make for holiday gifts, bring to a casual dinner or for a kid’s summer party.